Complexity order of multiple resource algorithms: SDE complexity order

 For a given total resource $N$, the number of samples and number of time points employed are determined by the ratio $r$ in Eq. (\ref{eq:variational_ratio}).
 We chose a set of $20$ total resource values ranging from $9\times10^{9}$ to $2\times10^{12}$ for the midpoint (MP) method, and a set of $20$ total resource values ranging from $10^{9}$ to $10^{12}$ for both the Runge-Kutta (RK4) and second order weak (KPW2) methods.

-The midpoint (MP) method has a complexity order of $0.32$ with a standard error of $0.05$.
-The complexity order for the Runge-Kutta (RK4) method is found to be $0.44$ with a standard error of $0.04$, while the complexity order for the second order weak method (KPW2) is $0.38$ with a standard error of $0.04$.
-These results are presented in Table \ref{tab:complexity_order_results}.
+The complexity order for the midpoint (MP) was $0.32\pm0.05$., for the Runge-Kutta (RK4) method was $0.44\pm0.04$, while that for the second order weak method (KPW2) was $0.38\pm0.04$, as presented in Table \ref{tab:complexity_order_results}.

-For a sampling error scaling $s$ of $0.5$, the complexity order is predicted by the time-step error scaling according to Eq. (\ref{eq:complexity_order_prediction}).
-In the complexity order prediction, we take the time-step error scaling for the MP method to be $1$, while the scaling for both the RK4 and KPW2 methods to be $2$.
+For a sampling error scaling $s$ of $0.5$, the complexity order is obtained from the time-step error scaling using Eq. (\ref{eq:complexity_order_prediction}).
+We take the time-step error scaling for the MP method to be $1$, while the scaling for both the RK4 and KPW2 methods to be $2$.
 The computed complexity orders agree with the predicted complexity orders within the stated error bars for all methods, using two distinct computer codes and multiple independent datasets.